pystardust/ytfzf/README.md

 +  Search with Thumbnails

-	> Find and watch videos with thumbnails preview
+	> Find and watch videos with thumbnail previews

        ytfzf -t <query>

 +  Search without Thumbnails

-	> Find and watch videos without thumbnails preview (good if are on MacOS for example)
+	> Find and watch videos without thumbnail previews (good if are on MacOS for example)

 	   ytfzf <query>

 +  You can use multiple options together, here are some examples

-	- Steam audio (music), and prompt as the music finishes
+	- Stream audio (music), and prompt as the music finishes

 		  ytfzf -ml <query>